ralf-goettsche/Extended-Lane-Line-Detection/README.md

 ## Introduction

 This project is based upon Udacity's Nanodegree Self-Driving Car project ['CarND-Advanced-Lane-Lines'](https://github.com/ralf-goettsche/CarND-Advanced-Lane-Lines).
-It has been extended by merging all the necessary procedures into two classes (one for camera calibration, the other for lane line detection), by far more filter options and procedures and by several display and print options added for analysis enabling a far better understanding of color filtering under varying conditions whereas the goal of lane line detection and the underlying algorithms remained.
+It has been extended by the color model representations for easier access to the color channels and filtering, by far more filter options and procedures collected from papers and blogs and by several display and print options added for analysis enabling a far better understanding of color filtering under varying conditions whereas the goal of lane line detection and the underlying algorithms remained the same.

 | <p align="center"><img src="MD_images/image.info.png" height=300 /></p> |  <p align="center"><img src="MD_images/image.small.png" height=300 /></p> |